 They were really tasty

-After another hour of hunger we arrived at a cafeteria, so I could finally eat after cycling 150 kilometers.
+After another hour of hunger, we arrived at a cafeteria.
+There I could finally eat after cycling 150 kilometers.

-We had planned to reach France today, but because of the strong headwind we decided to stop in Rochefort, just like two years ago.
-The campsite had still been under construction two years ago, but now we were able to take a shower.
-Afterwards Bart said his fingers were all wrinkly and that the same thing had happened a while ago, even though he was in bed.
-Around that time he also visited the local pharmacy and now had a savings card, but it's probably better if I don't write those stories down in too much detail.
+We had planned to reach France today, but because of the strong headwinds we decided to stop in Rochefort, just like two years ago.
+The campsite was under construction two years ago, but now we could shower.
+Afterward, Bart said his fingers were all wrinkly, and the same thing had happened a while ago, even though he was in bed.
+Around that time, he also visited the local pharmacy and now had a savings card, but it's probably better if I don't write those stories down in detail.

 Bram is resting